Playing with Lego using Volume Effectors in Cinema 4D

 This R&D test render of a Lego animation was created in Cinema 4D using the Mograph volume effector.
 It’s a powerful tool within Cinema 4D that allows you to more accurately control where you want your clones to appear (amongst other things).
 This effector defines its range of influence based on spatial polygonal objects.
-All clones that lie within a given objects volume will be influenced by this effector.
+All clones that lie within the volume of a given object will be influenced by this effector.

 I then animated the Engine Creative logo rising up from the floor within the volume space of the Mograph cloned Lego wall.